 Gastric bypass surgery is characterized by the separation of the stomach into two unequal compartments, reducing the amount of food it can hold.

 Benefits of gastric bypass surgery include changing the stomach’s gut hormones, so you feel fuller and satisfied longer.
 This procedure also restricts the calories and nutrients absorbed by the body.
 With the Khalili Center’s cutting-edge facilities and our team’s multidisciplinary approach, you can get the best gastric bypass surgery possible.

-Gastric bypass surgery is exclusive to patients who have reached a body mass index (BMI) of 40 or more.
+Gastric bypass surgery is most qualifying to patients who have reached a body mass index (BMI) of 35 or more.
 The inability to achieve weight loss is also a qualifying factor for the surgery(12).

 How Gastric Bypass Surgery Works